danm0e/react-training-presentation/slides/1-2-Functional/6-Functional.md

 # Functional Methods
 ---
-# Collection functional methods
+### Collection functional methods
+- .map<!-- .element: class="fragment" -->
+- .filter<!-- .element: class="fragment" -->
+- .reduce<!-- .element: class="fragment" -->
-Functional methods allow us to write code where inputs aren’t mutated.
+Note:Functional methods allow us to write code where inputs aren’t mutated.
 This is useful in cases where we pass a collection to a function and want to do things with that collection without changing the original collection.
 There are 3 main functional methods on collections in JavaScript:
-- .map
-- .filter
-- .reduce

 ---
-# Map
+### Map
-The map method iterates over all of the items in a collection and runs a function on them and then returns a new collection with the results.
-This is useful for things like manipulating a set of data into a format that you need, or doing repeated calculations.

 ```js
 const numbers = [1, 2, 3];